Skip to Content

 The AWS onboarding wizard automates the setup of IAM roles and trust relationships required for CloudQuery to access your AWS accounts.
 Instead of manually creating roles and editing YAML, the wizard deploys a CloudFormation stack that provisions everything automatically using OIDC-based authentication.

-For manual setup using the AWS CLI, see the AWS Integration guide.
+For manual setup using the AWS CLI, see the AWS manual integration guide.

 Prerequisites